oneapi-src/oneDNN/doc/advanced/transition-to-v1.md

 > **NOTE**
 >
-> Starting with version 1.1 Intel(R) MKL-DNN is renamed to DNNL.
+> Starting with version 1.1 Intel MKL-DNN is renamed to DNNL.
 > For consistency, only this guide uses Intel MKL-DNN nomenclature.

 ## Introduction